candytale55/ai-prompts/README.md

 # ai-prompt-experimentation
-⚡ A growing collection of prompt experiments that are starting to work.
-Real tests, real learning, zero fluff.
-Consider this my ongoing prompt engineering journey.
+⚡ My growing collection of prompts that I use everyday.
+I share them because they work for me.

+I know, I need to improve this README.
+Will do soon.